AxonIQ/reference-guide/part-iii-infrastructure-components/query-processing.md

 > Once the subscription query is issued, all updates are queued until the subscription to the `Flux` of `updates` is done.
 This behavior prevents losing of updates.

 > **Note**
+> The Framework prevents issuing more than one query message with the same id.
+If it is necessary to be updated in several different places, create a new query message.

+> **Note**
 > `reactor-core` dependency is mandatory for usage of subscription queries.
 However, it is a compile time dependency and it is not required for other Axon features.

 (4) The `SubscriptionQueryResult#handle(Consumer<? super I>, Consumer<? super U>)` method gives us the possibility to subscribe to the `initialResult` and the `updates` in one go.
 If we want more granular control over the results, we can use the `initialResult()` and `updates()` methods on the query result.